 (540) 317-1170 (textable)

 Swarms are a honeybee colonies' natural way of reproducing.
-When the colony gets too crowded in the parent (original) hive, the workers prepare for a new queen to be raised, the original queen and about half of the workers leave the colony in a cloud.
+When the colony gets too crowded in the parent (original) hive, the workers prepare for a new queen to be raised; the original queen and about half of the workers leave the colony in a cloud.
 They'll all settle down for a short time in a cluster nearby.
 They could settle on a bush, tree, BBQ grill, car, bench, or any other item close-by.
 While they're clustered, scout bees go out to search for a new home.
 Once a few options have been located, the scout bees 'present' their selection to the group; after selecting the preferred option, the group flies off to their new home.
 Swarming most often occurs from early-mid April (sometimes late March) through mid-late June (sometimes even later).

-Bee Removals and Cut-outs (Removing bees from structures)
+Swarm Collection & Bee Removal/Cut-outs (Removing bees from structures)

 The following beekeepers are listed on the Beekeepers of the Northern Shenandoah swarm page: